 Can Nicotinamide Riboside Help The Liver?

-Non-alcoholic fatty liver disease (NAFLD) is a serious disorder which can lead to sclerosis of the liver.
+Non-alcoholic fatty liver disease (NAFLD) is a serious disorder that can lead to sclerosis of the liver.
 The liver has more mitochondria than any other tissue in the body.
 Since NR is touted to help the mitochondria work better, might this supplement help people with NAFLD?
 Well, a mouse study has suggested it might but human evidence is lacking.

 Nicotinamide Riboside And Weight Loss